<!--

 }

-The precompile contract maintains two primary storage mappings:
+The precompile contract maintains a single storage mapping:

 contract Nonce is INonce {